jacksonohallo/Findhome/README.md

 2)Git cloning the repository .

-3)install the app dependancies by running npm install.
+3)install the app dependancies by running npm install/yarn install

-4)After the node-modules packages and other dependancies have been installed run npm start or npm run start to run the app.
+4)After the node-modules packages and other dependancies have been installed run npm start or npm run start to run the app/ yarn start

 # Technology-Used